civican/legisinfo/44-1/bills/C-59/bill_text.md

     an individual who is a qualifying family member in relation to the beneficiary if

-    at or before that time, the beneficiary has attained the age of majority and, other than for the purposes of **paragraph (4)(b.1)**, is not a beneficiary under a disability savings plan,
+    at or before that time, the beneficiary has attained the age of majority and, other than for the purposes of paragraph (4)(b.1), is not a beneficiary under a disability savings plan,

   **(2)** The portion of subsection 146.4(1.5) of the Act before paragraph (a) is replaced by the following:

-    **(1.5)** Any holder of a disability savings plan who was a qualifying person in relation to the beneficiary under the plan at the time the plan (or another registered disability savings plan of the beneficiary) was entered into solely because of paragraph (c) of the definition qualifying person in subsection (1), **or who was a successor holder because of paragraph (4)(b.1)**, ceases to be a holder of the plan and the beneficiary becomes the holder of the plan if
+    **(1.5)** Any holder of a disability savings plan who was a qualifying person in relation to the beneficiary under the plan at the time the plan (or another registered disability savings plan of the beneficiary) was entered into solely because of paragraph (c) of the definition qualifying person in subsection (1), or who was a successor holder because of paragraph (4)(b.1), ceases to be a holder of the plan and the beneficiary becomes the holder of the plan if

   **(3)** The portion of subsection 146.4(1.6) of the Act before paragraph (a) is replaced by the following:

-    **(1.6)** If an entity described in subparagraph (a)(ii) or (iii) of the definition qualifying person in subsection (1) is appointed in respect of a beneficiary of a disability savings plan and a holder of the plan was a qualifying person in relation to the beneficiary at the time the plan (or another registered disability savings plan of the beneficiary) was entered into solely because of paragraph (c) of that definition, **or was a successor holder because of paragraph (4)(b.1)**,
+    **(1.6)** If an entity described in subparagraph (a)(ii) or (iii) of the definition qualifying person in subsection (1) is appointed in respect of a beneficiary of a disability savings plan and a holder of the plan was a qualifying person in relation to the beneficiary at the time the plan (or another registered disability savings plan of the beneficiary) was entered into solely because of paragraph (c) of that definition, or was a successor holder because of paragraph (4)(b.1),

   **(4)** Subsection 146.4(1.7) of the Act is replaced by the following:

-    **(1.7)** If a dispute arises as a result of an issuer's acceptance of a qualifying family member who was a qualifying person in relation to the beneficiary at the time the plan (or another registered disability savings plan of the beneficiary) was entered into solely because of paragraph (c) of the definition qualifying person in subsection (1), **or who was a successor holder because of paragraph (4)(b.1)**, as a holder of a disability savings plan, from the time the dispute arises until the time that the dispute is resolved or an entity becomes the holder of the plan under subsection (1.5) or (1.6), the holder of the plan shall use their best efforts to avoid any reduction in the fair market value of the property held by the plan trust, having regard to the reasonable needs of the beneficiary under the plan.
+    **(1.7)** If a dispute arises as a result of an issuer's acceptance of a qualifying family member who was a qualifying person in relation to the beneficiary at the time the plan (or another registered disability savings plan of the beneficiary) was entered into solely because of paragraph (c) of the definition qualifying person in subsection (1), or who was a successor holder because of paragraph (4)(b.1), as a holder of a disability savings plan, from the time the dispute arises until the time that the dispute is resolved or an entity becomes the holder of the plan under subsection (1.5) or (1.6), the holder of the plan shall use their best efforts to avoid any reduction in the fair market value of the property held by the plan trust, having regard to the reasonable needs of the beneficiary under the plan.

   **(5)** Subparagraph 146.4(4)(b)(iv) of the Act is replaced by the following:

-    a qualifying person (**other than a person described in paragraph (c) of the definition qualifying person in subsection (1)**) in relation to the beneficiary at the time the rights are acquired, or
+    a qualifying person (other than a person described in paragraph (c) of the definition qualifying person in subsection (1)) in relation to the beneficiary at the time the rights are acquired, or

   **(6)** Subsection 146.4(4) of the Act is amended by adding the following after paragraph (b):

-    **before 2027, as a consequence of the death of a qualifying family member who was the remaining holder of the plan immediately before death, the plan may allow one qualifying family member — in respect of which the conditions set out in paragraph (c) of the definition qualifying person in subsection (1) are met — to acquire rights as a successor of the holder of the plan**;
+    before 2027, as a consequence of the death of a qualifying family member who was the remaining holder of the plan immediately before death, the plan may allow one qualifying family member — in respect of which the conditions set out in paragraph (c) of the definition qualifying person in subsection (1) are met — to acquire rights as a successor of the holder of the plan;

   **(7)** The portion of paragraph 146.4(13)(e) of the Act before subparagraph (i) is replaced by the following:

-    if the issuer enters into the plan with a qualifying family member who was a qualifying person in relation to the beneficiary at the time the plan (or another registered disability savings plan of the beneficiary) was entered into solely because of paragraph (c) of the definition qualifying person in subsection (1), **or who was a successor holder because of paragraph (4)(b.1)**,
+    if the issuer enters into the plan with a qualifying family member who was a qualifying person in relation to the beneficiary at the time the plan (or another registered disability savings plan of the beneficiary) was entered into solely because of paragraph (c) of the definition qualifying person in subsection (1), or who was a successor holder because of paragraph (4)(b.1),

   **(8)** Subsection 146.4(14) of the Act is replaced by the following: